Sign up for Funding Circle newsletter!

 Get our latest news and information on business finance, management and growth.

 If you’ve taken out a Paycheck Protection Program (PPP) loan, you likely know that one of the big benefits is the ability to get the loan forgiven in the future.
-The entire loan could potentially be forgivable.
+If you’re considering applying for PPP loan funding you should know the entire loan could potentially be forgivable.
 However, the forgivable amount of your PPP loan will depend on how you use the funds and whether you maintain staff levels and pay.

 You can use this checklist to help ensure you’re on track — and stay on track — when it comes to PPP loan forgiveness and having as much of it forgiven as possible.